elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 6
 ```

-Notice that the number of bytes in that string is 6, even though it has 5 characters.
-That's because the character "ö" takes 2 bytes to be represented in UTF-8.
-We can get the actual length of the string, based on the number of characters, by using the `String.length/1` function:
+Notice that the number of bytes in that string is 6, even though it has 5 graphemes.
+That's because the grapheme "ö" takes 2 bytes to be represented in UTF-8.
+We can get the actual length of the string, based on the number of graphemes, by using the `String.length/1` function:

 ```elixir
 iex> String.length("hellö")